Amateur Photographer verdict

 There’s also a Video mode, plus a “Multi Video” mode which allows recording from both the rear and front cameras at the same time.
 Tap “More”, and you’ll also find a range of additional shooting options including HDR photo, Slow-Mo, Panorama and so on.
 Two which might be of interest here are Pro mode and High-Res mode.

-With Pro mode, you can control certain shooting parameters, such as shutter speed, ISO, exposure compensation, white balance and so on.
+With Pro mode, you can control certain shooting parameters, such as shutter speed, ISO, exposure compensation, and white balance.
 It’s also here that you’ll find the ability to shoot in raw format.
 High Res mode is fairly self-explanatory, but it allows you to take advantage of the full 200MP of the sensor, rather than the pixel-binned 12MP images it produces as standard.
 It’s recommended that you use High Res mode in good light for the best results.

 The Video mode is fairly simple, with 4K available at 30fps.
 You can also switch on AI and have the phone automatically choose the best video mode for the purpose too, with Portrait Video, HDR Video, Close-Up, Multi-Video and Solo-cut available for the machine to choose between.